 - 1 percent goes into the general fund to pay for basic local government services like police, fire protection, parks and the library.
 This covers more than one-third of the cost of these essential services.

 - The last half-percent of sales tax is for economic development – primarily in the form of major road projects.
-Since voters approved this additional sales tax in 1997, the City has leveraged the $293 million collected by this half-cent into $533 million worth of projects.
+Since voters approved this additional sales tax in 1997, the City has leveraged revenue from this half-cent into $582 million worth of projects.

 There are plenty of great shopping centers and retailers in town, so what are you waiting for?
 Shop local — it’s the gift that keeps on giving!